Yuka Takemon, Phd

 I am a computational scientist with a molecular biology background.
 I think a lot about how I can improve and contribute to precision medicine, cancer genomics, and genetic network analyses.
 I am passionate about promoting justice, equity, diversity, and inclusion (JEDI) in the STEM field and teaching and maintaining introductory programming lessons for local and international organizations that promote improving skills for underrepresented individuals in data science.

-Yuka Takemon, Phd's Current Company Details
+Yuka Takemon, Phd's current company

 Michael Smith Laboratories